Jeep Wrangler extended warranty: cost, coverage and plans

 An affordable warranty could help with below-average reliability

-In 2024, all that prestige and off-road prowess commands a heftier price tag than ever.
+In 2025, the prestige and off-road prowess of a Jeep Wrangler command a heftier price tag than ever.
 A middle-trim Sahara now costs north of $50,000 with destination charges, and you’d be hard-pressed to find a certified pre-owned (CPO) Wrangler below $35,000.

 Given the high cost, you might consider protecting your purchase with an extended auto warranty.
 (Wranglers may be rugged, but they aren’t the most reliable cars on the road, so there’s a chance that added protection could pay for itself.)

-An extended warranty effectively “extends” your factory warranty protection, giving you a few extra years of coverage against pricey repairs.
+An extended warranty effectively “extends” your manufacturer's warranty protection, giving you a few extra years of coverage against pricey repairs.

 For context, every new Jeep includes the following warranties from the factory, and these automatically transfer to subsequent owners until they expire: